 Addresses: 1 Central Wharf, Boston, MA 02110 (Aquarium); 1 Franklin Park Rd, Boston, MA 02121 (Franklin Park Zoo)

 Come explore and learn about the animals of the sea at the New England Aquarium.
-From African penguins to sea lions, your family will love observing the different creatures in their curated habitats.
-Myrtle the green sea turtle is one of the stars at the aquarium, so be sure to swing by and wave hello while you’re visiting Boston.
+Your family will love observing the creatures in their curated habitats, from African penguins to sea lions.
+Myrtle, the green sea turtle, is one of the stars at the aquarium, so be sure to swing by and wave hello while you’re visiting Boston.

 See Related: Best Ghost Tours in Salem, Massachusetts

 The Museum of Science is a place that encourages kids to learn about STEM (Science, Tech, Engineering, and Mathematics) while also having lots of fun.
 The interactive displays make it easy to understand complex scientific concepts and will keep kiddos entertained throughout the visit.

 Address: 306 Congress St, Boston, MA 02210

-The museum tour also includes a 3D re-enactment area, a short film, and access to the gift shop.
-Afterward, enjoy a cup of tea and scone at Abigail’s Tea Room and Terrace.
+The museum tour includes a 3D re-enactment area, a short film, and access to the gift shop.
+Afterward, enjoy tea and scone at Abigail’s Tea Room and Terrace.

 The tea room does serve heftier food and alcoholic drinks as well.
 Visitors can access Abigail’s Tea Room & Terrace and the gift shop without a ticket if they do not have time for the museum.